Prompt Engineering in 2025: Complete Guide

 Education and Training

-Application: Personalized learning content and assessment creation Technique: Adaptive prompting that adjusts to learning levels
+Application: Personalized learning content and assessment creation Technique: Prompts that match the learner's level

 Example Use Case: "Create a beginner-friendly explanation of blockchain technology, then provide three follow-up questions to test comprehension."